1001 Albums You Must Hear Before You Die: Genres

-Most of the book's recommendations are rock and pop albums from the Western world.
+Most of the book's recommendations are rock and pop albums from the Anglosphere.
 1001 Albums also features selections from world music, rhythm and blues, blues, folk, hip hop, country, electronic music, and jazz.
 The rock and pop albums include such subgenres as punk rock, grindcore, heavy metal, alternative rock, progressive rock, easy listening, thrash metal, grunge and rockabilly.
 Classical and modern art music are excluded.

 Artists

 These artists have the most albums in the 2017 edition.